UBS Group Analysts Give Anheuser-Busch InBev SA/NV (EBR:ABI) a €51.00 Price Target

-UBS Group set a €51.00 ($57.30) price objective on Anheuser-Busch InBev SA/NV (EBR:ABI) in a research note issued to investors on Friday morning, Borsen Zeitung reports.
+UBS Group set a €51.00 ($57.30) price objective on Anheuser-Busch InBev SA/NV (EBR:ABI) in a report issued on Thursday, Borsen Zeitung reports.

 Anheuser-Busch InBev SA/NV engages in the production, distribution, and sale of beer, alcoholic beverages, and soft drinks worldwide.
 It offers a portfolio of approximately 500 beer brands, which primarily include Budweiser, Corona, and Stella Artois; Beck's, Hoegaarden, Leffe, and Michelob Ultra; and Aguila, Antarctica, Bud Light, Brahma, Cass, Castle, Castle Lite, Cristal, Harbin, Jupiler, Modelo Especial, Quilmes, Victoria, Sedrin, and Skol brands.